-Since independence in 1960, the Democratic Republic of the Congo (DRC) has been locked in a spiral of armed conflict resulting in nationwide contamination by explosive hazards and an illicit proliferation of small arms and light weapons.
-The United Nations Mine Action Service (UNMAS) is present in the DRC since 2002 and currently has offices in Kinshasa, Goma, Bunia, Beni, Bukavu, and Kalemie to coordinate and implement its country-wide activities in support of the Government of the DRC, MONUSCO and the UN Country Team.
+Since independence in 1960, the Democratic Republic of the Congo (DRC) has had several armed conflicts resulting in nationwide contamination by explosive hazards and illicit proliferation of small arms and light weapons.
+UNMAS MONUSCO has been present in the DRC since 2002 and currently has offices in Beni, Bukavu, Goma,Kalemie and Kinshasa, to coordinate and implement its country-wide activities in support of the Government of the DRC, MONUSCO and the UN Country Team.

-In compliance with Security Council Resolutions 2098 (2013) and 2409 (2018) and as a member of the UN Country Team in DRC, UNMAS conducts explosive hazard management activities to protect civilians and contribute to the safety and security of UN personnel, as well as weapons and ammunition management activities, to reinforce the current capacity of national security state actors to safely store and manage their weapons and stockpiles, in line with minimum international standards.
+In compliance with Security Council Resolutions 2098 (2013), 2409 (2018), 2463 (2019), 2502 (2019), 2556 (2020), 2612 (2021), 2641 (2022) UNMAS conducts explosive management activities to protect civilians and contribute to the safety and security of UN personnel, as well as weapons and ammunition management activities, to reinforce the current capacity of national security and defense institutions to safely store and manage their weapons and stockpiles, in line with international standards.

-For the 2018/2019 fiscal year, UNMAS received funding from MONUSCO Assessed Budget as well as extra-budgetary funding from the Central Emergency Relief Fund.
-UNMAS was also supported financially by the Governments of Japan, Korea, Cyprus, Netherlands, Denmark as well as the Korean International Cooperation Agency and the United Nations Association of Sweden.
-Additionally, the Government of Switzerland and Sweden provided in-kind personnel, including explosive ordnance disposal, information management, security and logistics experts, contributing to achieve UNMAS objectives in the DRC.
+UNMAS is currently funded by MONUSCO Assessed Budget.
+The Korea International Cooperation Agency (KOICA) has also recently approved a 2 years project to support the Government of the DRC in achieving its AntiPersonnel Mine Ban Convention (APMBC) article 5 compliance and its goals to being declared mine free.
+In the past, UNMAS was also supported financially in the past by the Central Emergency Relief Fund, the Governments of Japan, Cyprus, Netherlands, Denmark as well as and the United Nations Association of Sweden.
+Additionally, the Government of Switzerland provided in-kind personnel, including explosive ordnance disposal, information management, security and logistics experts, contributing to achieving UNMAS objectives in the DRC.